chains-lab/companies-svc/docs/web/docs/EmployeeAttributes.md

 ### NewEmployeeAttributes

-`func NewEmployeeAttributes(distributorId string, role string, createdAt time.Time, updatedAt time.Time, ) *EmployeeAttributes`
+`func NewEmployeeAttributes(distributorId uuid.UUID, role string, createdAt time.Time, updatedAt time.Time, ) *EmployeeAttributes`

 NewEmployeeAttributes instantiates a new EmployeeAttributes object This constructor will assign default values to properties that have it defined,